The Danish ocean patrol vessel THETIS during the deployment to the Horn of Africa

 The Danish Defence’s efforts in the Gulf of Guinea

 While the majority of the attacks off the Horn of Africa took place in international waters, the majority of the attacks in the Gulf of Guinea takes place within the territorial sea of the countries.
 This means that they are first and foremost a national and regional matter requiring regional and national efforts.

 The Danish Defence’s efforts are therefore primarily directed towards capacity building of local security forces.
-Among other things, the Danish Special Forces have started a pilot project where partner units from Nigeria and Cameroun are trained in order to strengthen their ability to counter piracy and other crimes at sea.
-In 2017, Denmark posted a Defense Attaché to Nigeria.
+Among other things, Danish Special Forces have taken part in the capacity building of partner units from Nigeria and Cameroun in order to strengthen their ability to counter piracy and other crimes at sea.
+In 2017, Denmark posted a maritime military advisor to Nigeria.